MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

 ## Compute Author H-Index

-In this section, you compute h-index for all authors using SQL blocks.
+In this section, you compute h-index for all authors.

 1. **Create an author-paper-citation view**.
 Paste the following code in a new cell.
 Press the **SHIFT + ENTER** keys to run the code in this block.